ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 The fee in a Layer 2 network or protocol token to be paid by a transaction originator comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.

+**Transaction Fee Refund:**

+The difference between the Transaction Fee that the Transaction Sender has included in the Transaction when sent to the Layer 2 and the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on the Layer 2

 **Transaction Originator:**

 The account that created a transaction for a Layer 1, Layer 2, or Sidechain.